foray1010/common-presets/packages/eslint-config/README.md

 1. assisting developer to obtain better code quality

-1. no option on coding styles, leave it to [prettier](https://github.com/prettier/prettier)
+1. no opinion on coding styles, leave it to [prettier](https://github.com/prettier/prettier)

 ## Versioning